KDPS: History before 2000

-In the late 1980's and throughout the 1990's KDPS played a mix of Top 40, Rock, Hip-Hop and Dance along with other educational programs.
+The Des Moines Public Schools started broadcasting on KDPS in 1953.
+In recent decades KDPS broadcast from Central Campus High School, mostly playing a mix of Top 40, Rock, Hip-Hop and Dance with high school students practicing announcing skills, along with other educational programs.
 An all-request show, mix show and other variety programming could be heard on the station throughout the week.